Me & My Girls

-"Me & My Girls" is a song recorded by American girl group Fifth Harmony from their debut extended play, Better Together, included as the sixth track on the record.
+"Me & My Girls" is a promotional single recorded by American girl group Fifth Harmony from their debut extended play, Better Together, included as the sixth track on the record.
 It was released as the first and only promotional single from their extended play on July 18, 2013, as an iTunes exclusive bonus track.
 The song was written by all members of the group with additional writing from Julian Bunetta, Patrick James Bianco, Beau Alexandrè Dozier and John Ryan with production handled by Bunetta, Bianco, Dozier and Ilya Salmanzadeh.

 Lyrically, the song deals with several teenage themes, including friendship, partying, staying up late at night and references several names in pop culture.
 Music critics had mixed responses to the song.
 The song was not serviced to contemporary hit radio, instead, receiving airplay in an exclusive Radio Disney deal.
 Upon its release, the song failed to chart in the standard United States chart and internationally, thus peaking at number four on the Billboard Bubbling Under the Hot 100 chart.
 Performances for this song include Today and the third season of the American televised singing competition The X Factor where they returned approximately a year after being contestants on the show.